AfrizalSeptiansyah/Diabetes-Prediction/README.md

 # Diabetes-Prediction-with-KNN
-Informasi lengkap terhadap dataset dapat diakses pada link berikut : https://www.kaggle.com/uciml/pima-indians-diabetes-database
+For more information about dataset please click here : https://www.kaggle.com/uciml/pima-indians-diabetes-database